SirRicSteel/TheosResearch.org/governance/THEOS_FAQ.md

 ### Bottom Line:

 **THEOS is "aware" of time in the same way:**
-- A thermostat is "aware" of temperature (functional sensitivity)
+- A spam filter is "aware" of sender history (reputation scoring)
-- A PID controller is "aware" of error history (temporal integration)
+- A credit score is "aware" of payment history (risk assessment)
-- A Kalman filter is "aware" of state evolution (temporal tracking)
+- An immune system is "aware" of pathogen history (antibody response)

 **None of these systems are conscious.
 Neither is THEOS.**